abiliomp/HTMLPrinter/README.md

 <h1>HTMLPrinter</h1>
 <p>A simple and easy to use program to print HTML content directly into a preconfigured printer.
 The aim is to provide a flexible, reliable and precise printing solution to web-based systems.</p>
 <p>I hope you find it useful.
-Any feedback will be great to receive.</p>
+Any feedback will be appreciated.</p>
 <em>Abilio</em>

 <h3>Usage</h3>